AltriusRS/Curio/README.md

 > A quick note: Curio is a pet project.
 > On that note, Curio is built to [spec](https://www.w3.org/Protocols/rfc2616/rfc2616.html) so if you have any feature additions, please do not hesitate to open an issue.

+# Documentation

+Currently this library is heavily under development and as such is completely nonfunctional.
+There are no docs to ensure nobody uses it in its current state other than the developer.

 # Internal Benchmarks
 > Note: These benchmarks are for the internals of Curio, they are not comparable to any other http client.